acseguin21/ecom_site/README.md

-# Artisan Woodcrafts Ecommerce Platform
+# 🏔️ Alpine Woodworks YYC - Premium Ecommerce Platform

-A modern, self-hosted ecommerce website built with Next.js for showcasing and selling handcrafted serving boards and cutting boards.
+A modern, self-hosted ecommerce website built with Next.js for showcasing and selling handcrafted serving boards, cutting boards, and serving trays from the heart of Calgary, Alberta! 🍁✨

 ## 🚀 Features